SotSF/conjurer/README.md

 #### `yarn generatePattern PatternName`

 Generates boilerplate for a new pattern called PatternName.
 Choose your own unique PatternName.
 It prints out the filepaths it writes, including the fragment shader and typescript pattern definition.

-#### `yarn controllerServer`

-Starts the server that passes messages between conjurer and conjurer controllers.

 #### `yarn generateCanopy`